Let's take a stroll through insanity…

 Bet Giorgis (House of St. George), is the iconic image of the Lalibela complex.
 It is like the lead singer in a rock band, outshining the other 10 churches.
 Bet Giorgis is shaped in the form of a Greek cross, which some visitors have identified as a Templar cross.
 Standing 40 feet high, it the tallest of the 11 churches.
 It is also the best preserved and most spectacular.
 Due to it being in such good condition, some historians have suggested it was most probably the last church to be built, but maybe its condition is due to it being located away from the other 10 churches, so avoiding vandalism?

-Some researchers point to the Ethiopian elements of the church’s designs and suggest local builders were responsible, because crusaders would have been inclined to incorporate styles and symbols reflective of their religious traditions into the buildings.
+Some researchers point to the Ethiopian elements of the church’s designs and suggest that only local builders were responsible for their construction, because European crusaders would have been inclined to incorporate styles and symbols reflective of their religious traditions into the buildings.